-Where methods of analysis are used to predict neutron multiplication factors, the calculated multiplication factor, k, shall be equal to or less than an established upper subcritical limit (USL), as detailed in Appendix B.
+Where methods of analysis are used to predict neutron multiplication factors, the calculated multiplication factor, k, shall be equal to or less than an established upper subcritical limit (USL), as detailed in appendix B.

-12.0 Administrative Practices for Nuclear Criticality Safety
+12. Administrative Practices for Nuclear Criticality Safety

-Some parts of this section are extracted from ANSI/ANS-8.19-1996), Administrative Practices for Nuclear Criticality Safety, with permission of the publisher, the American Nuclear Society.
+Some parts of this section are extracted from ANSI/ANS-8.19-2014 (reaffirmed in 2019), Administrative Practices for Nuclear Criticality Safety, with permission of the publisher, the American Nuclear Society.
 The text may have been adapted to make it applicable to Canada's international obligations to IAEA and consistent with CNSC's regulatory requirements.